vladimirschuka/BikeRentalShop/README.md

 You have to change parameters to your DB.

-### Step 3.
-Add schema to DB

-After create file config.yml you you need next:
+After creating configuration file `config.yml`, you need install ruby languge:

+	apt-get install ruby

+Installation the necessary components

 	bundle install

-when all gems will be installed, then:
+Run the main script, that creating database, creating scheme and the sample data

 	run.sh

-This main script, create db, create schema, and add sample data on request

-### Step 4.
-Sample terminal application
+##Sample terminal application

-`ruby run_me.rb`
+The small terminal application which show clients and the numbers of the bikes.

+	ruby run_me.rb

 ##Documentation